The Latest: US clears 100M shots, Biden next aims for 200M - WTMJ

 BOISE, Idaho — The Idaho Legislature has voted to shut down for several weeks due to an outbreak of the coronavirus.

-At least five of the 70 House members have tested positive for the illness in the last week, and there are fears a highly contagious variant of COVID-19 is in the Statehouse.
+At least six of the 70 House members have tested positive for the illness in the last week, and there are fears a highly contagious variant of COVID-19 is in the Statehouse.

 Four of those who tested positive are Republicans.
 Another Republican lawmaker is self-isolating.
 The chamber has a super-majority of 58 Republicans, most of whom rarely wear masks.
 All the Democratic lawmakers typically wear masks.